richardschoen/howtostuff/installmariadbonibmi.md

 Now refer to standard MariaDB documentation as needed.

 # MariaDB Server Security - IMPORTANT
-This is a quick getting started document for testing and development.
+This document is mainly a quick getting started document for testing and development.

 This document does not cover production best practices.
 Best practices should be addressed with your security team or by researching MySql/MariaDB security best practices.

+Listed below are a few things that I can think of top of mind for keeping your MariaDB data safe:

+Limit access to the MariaDB data directories from the IFS -Make sure server is only listening on localhost/127.0.0.1 -Make sure you've established a root password, but don't use it for production apps.
+-Create application MariaDB users/password so the root user does not get exposed.
+-Back up your MariaDB server regularly.
+-Stop server and back up your MariaDB data directory regularly. ***/QOpenSys/var/lib/mariadb/data*** -Or leave MariaDB server running and use accepted MySql/MariaDB backup procedures.
+There are 3rd party MariaDB/MySQL backup tools available or you can use the ***mysqldump*** command.
+Search for ***mysql data backup*** or here's a sample link: https://serverguy.com/servers/how-to-backup-mysql-database

 # Links